TritonDataCenter/rfd/rfd/0067/README.md

 ### Headnode recovery process

-The main headnode has just died.
+A headnode has just died and it was running single-instance services.
 This section describes how the operator is expected to recover things.

     ssh $SECONDARY_HEADNODE
     sdcadm service restore

 This will walk through recovering all required Triton DataCenter core instances on this server.
 On success, the DC should be fully operational.
-However the final state will be HA clusters of binder, manatee, and moray that only have *two* instances -- less than the required three.
+However the final state may be HA clusters of binder, manatee, and moray that only have *two* instances -- less than the required three.
 It is expected that the operator follow up relatively soon with an additional headnode: